Trey-dillon/trey-dillon.github.io/README.md

 ---

-## Goals
+## Career Objective

-I'm working toward a SOC Analyst role where I can apply my skills in:
+I'm seeking an entry-level SOC Analyst or Cybersecurity Analyst position where I can apply my knowledge of networking, Windows and Linux administration, threat detection, and security monitoring while continuing to grow in incident response and defensive security.

-- Threat Detection
-- Incident Response
-- Network Monitoring
-- Log Analysis
-- Vulnerability Assessment
-- System Hardening

 ---